joelhawksley/timeframe/readme.md

 A Rails application for displaying information from Google Calendar and Dark Sky on Visionect displays.

+## History

+I've been running this application in some form since 2015.
+I've open-sourced it mainly to provide a reference example for working with the Visionect ecosystem in Ruby and Rails.

 ## Getting started

 1) Ensure you have Postgres installed.